ScottHolden/BFSourceGen/README.md

 ### I installed the package, and it isn't working?

-Did you remeber to mark the file as an analyzer additional file? :)
+Did you remeber to mark the file as an analyzer additional file and bump your langVersion? :)